SachnhaReset1010/Project_reset1010/README.md

 Sachnha.com is an AI-based real-estate platform for housing buyers and sellers.

 ## Ideas for creating the interface of web page sachnha.com
-* Use the Web framework Reactjs
-* Use UI framework Bootstrap, React-Bootstrap, Material-UI

 #### Step 1: The seller fills the information of the real-estate product such as the square, price, adress, ...